syncfusion-content/javascript-docs/js/Chart/Chart-Types.md

 ### Sector of Doughnut

-EjChart allows you to render all the data points/segments in semi-doughnut, quarter- doughnut or in any sector by using the [startAngle](../api/ejchart.html#members:series-startangle) and [endAngle](../api/ejchart.html#members:series-endangle) options.
+EjChart allows you to render all the data points/segments in the semi-doughnut, quarter- doughnut or in any sector by using the [startAngle](../api/ejchart.html#members:series-startangle) and [endAngle](../api/ejchart.html#members:series-endangle) options.

 {% highlight js %}